- Adjusting to meet the standards in life:

 How to control ourselves

 We experience so many different situations every day and, without having to think about each situation, we adjust quite naturally to what we see, hear and feel.
 The minute we find ourselves in a situation that clashes with our desires, we battle to adjust.

 A good example to use is sound.
 If we don’t like noise, our desire is to have peace and quiet.
 We want sounds around us that we can actually tolerate.
-The minute our peace and quiet is disturbed, and any given sound starts to irritate us or make us feel anxious, we are no longer able to adjust to the sound naturally.
+The minute our peace and quiet are disturbed, and any given sound starts to irritate us or make us feel anxious, we are no longer able to adjust to the sound naturally.
 We become more and more aware of the sound, and it affects our emotional equilibrium.

 Controlling ourselves is not easy.
 Life has positive and negative energy and we are strongly influenced by this energy in our daily situations.
 We've been created to recognize negative energy, and also to make alterations and override our responses.
 The secret lies in how we react when we realize we are no longer happy within a given situation.
 In order to maintain balance, we have to learn to constrain our desires and gain control of how we respond.